fercassia/TemplateAutomacaoAppiumFlutterDriverEJS/README.md

 ?
 Do you want to use a compiler?
 No!
 ?
 Do you want WebdriverIO to autogenerate some test files?
 Yes ?
 Do you want to use page objects (https://martinfowler.com/bliki/PageObject.html)?
 Yes ?
-Which reporter do you want to use? spec, allure
+Which reporter do you want to use? spec
 ?
 Do you want to add a plugin to your test setup? wait-for: utilities that provide functionalities to wait for certain conditions till a defined task is complete.
    > https://www.npmjs.com/package/wdio-wait-for, Testing Library: utilities that encourage good testing practices laid down by